Sutor-Design/fs-grow/README.md

 ## Usage

-The library exports a class (`FSTree`) as its default interface.
-To create an instance of the `FSTree` class, instantiate it with the root name of the directory that will be built into:
+The library exports a class as its default interface.
+To create an instance of the [`FSTree`] class, instantiate it with the root name of the directory that will be built into.
+This directory will be created inside the current working directory.

 ```
 import FSTree, { EntryType} from "@sutor/fs-grow";